 A good thing about Teaching English is there is no upper age limit so it doesn’t matter how old you are.
 This is good news for the thousands out there who are over the working holiday age range.
 However, you must be at least 18 years plus to undertake a Teaching English course.

 Having teaching skills will allow you to use them in everyday life.
 That’s right, in other professions and of course, while you are teaching English.

 Teaching English abroad allows you to live in other countries.
 This will enable you to immerse yourself in that country’s culture where you can learn other languages.
 After all, you will need to converse with the locals.

 Experiencing living in another culture will allow you to expand as a person.
 It can help you to be more accepting of different cultures.
 You can become more open minded to what the world has to offer.
-For your initial stay in any country I suggest staying in a hostel or hotel until you find a more permanent abode.
+Many employers offer accommodation but if yours does not I suggest you initially stay in a hostel or hotel until you find a more permanent abode.

 Having a teaching qualification will allow you to use the skills you learn in every day life.
 Plus with a qualification your can turn your interest in to a career.
 A qualification that is portable and recognisable around the world.
-If you want to gain a qualification on-line check out I-to-i who are a leader in this field.
+If you want to gain a qualification check out schools that offer courses in a class room setting or on-line.
+If you would prefer to undertake a qualification on-line check out I-to-i who are a leader in this field.

 You can make some decent money teaching English however, this can depend upon the country you choose to live and work in.
 Some of the Middle Eastern countries pay a lot more than those in say, South America.
 It depends on what you want, to make money or to experience another country while making some money to keep travelling.